10 Benefits Of Yoga That Are Supported By Science

 5. May Fight Depression

-Some studies show that yoga may have an anti-depressant effect and could help decrease symptoms of depression.
-This may be because yoga is able to decrease levels of cortisol, a stress hormone that influences levels of serotonin, the neurotransmitter often associated with depression).
-In one study, participants in an alcohol dependence program practiced Sudarshan Kriya, a specific type of yoga that focuses on rhythmic breathing.
+Some studies show that Yoga may have an anti-depressant effect and could help decrease symptoms of depression.
+This may be because Yoga is able to decrease levels of cortisol, a stress hormone that influences levels of serotonin, the neurotransmitter often associated with depression).
+In one study, participants in an alcohol dependence program practised Sudarshan Kriya, a specific type of Yoga that focuses on rhythmic breathing.
 After two weeks, participants had fewer symptoms of depression and lower levels of cortisol.
 They also had lower levels of ACTH, a hormone responsible for stimulating the release of cortisol.
-Other studies have had similar results, showing an association between practicing yoga and decreased symptoms of depression.
+Other studies have had similar results, showing an association between practising Yoga and decreased symptoms of depression.

 7. Could Reduce Chronic Pain

 Chronic pain is a persistent problem that affects millions of people and has a range of possible causes, from injuries to arthritis.
-There is a growing body of research demonstrating that practicing yoga could help reduce many types of chronic pain.
-In one study, 42 individuals with carpal tunnel syndrome either received a wrist splint or did yoga for eight weeks.
-At the end of the study, yoga was found to be more effective in reducing pain and improving grip strength than wrist splinting.
-Another study in 2005 showed that yoga could help decrease pain and improve physical function in participants with osteoarthritis of the knees.
-Although more research is needed, incorporating yoga into your daily routine may be beneficial for those who suffer from chronic pain.
+There is a growing body of research demonstrating that practising Yoga could help reduce many types of chronic pain.
+In one study, 42 individuals with carpal tunnel syndrome either received a wrist splint or did Yoga for eight weeks.
+At the end of the study, Yoga was found to be more effective in reducing pain and improving grip strength rather, than wrist splinting.
+Another study in 2005 showed that Yoga could help decrease pain and improve physical function in participants with osteoarthritis of the knees.
+Although more research is needed, incorporating Yoga into your daily routine may be beneficial for those who suffer from chronic pain.

 8. Could Promote Sleep Quality

 Poor sleep quality has been associated with obesity, high blood pressure and depression, among other disorders).
-Studies show that incorporating yoga into your routine could help promote better sleep.
-In a 2005 study, 69 elderly patients were assigned to either practice yoga, take an herbal preparation or be part of the control group.
+Studies show that incorporating Yoga into your routine could help promote better sleep.
+In a 2005 study, 69 elderly patients were assigned to either practise Yoga, take an herbal preparation or be part of the control group.